George C. Marshall High School: Admissions

-19.80%, or 423 students, were eligible for free or reduced lunch in the 2019- 2020 school year.
+20.78%, or 455 students, were eligible for free or reduced lunch in the 2024-2025 school year.

 Extracurricular activities

 Marshall High School has over 30 extracurricular activities available for its students and over ten honor societies available for high-achieving students.

-Marshall has a growing orchestra, band, choir, and theater program.
+Marshall has a growing orchestra, band, choir, and theatre program.
 They participate in numerous competitions annually, such as the District Performance Assessment and the Music Heritage Festival.

 Athletics

 Marshall's teams are nicknamed the Statesmen, their mascot is the griffin (a half lion, half eagle creature), and their teams play in the AAA Liberty District and Northern Region of the Virginia High School League.
 While Marshall's enrollment had been at the AA level, and the school had needed to petition to play in AAA to the VHSL to maintain rivalries with local schools, the school's enrollment had increased to over 1900 students by the fall of 2014.

-In the 2005-2006 school year, the field hockey team and the boys' basketball teams advanced to the AAA tournaments.

-Marshall girls' basketball won the Liberty District tournament in 2006 and 2007.
-The girls' tennis team placed first in the Liberty District in 2009 and second (to Thomas Jefferson) at the regional tournament.

-George C Marshall High School's new school motto, "Small School Big Heart", was started during what is called the Cinderella season on the 05-06 Varsity Men's Basketball, who advanced to the semi-finals of the state tournament.

-In 2013, the Men's Varsity Basketball team won the Liberty District.
-In 2014, the Men's Varsity Football team broke a losing streak stretching back to 2011 with victories over Thomas Jefferson and JEB Stuart.

-In 2016, the Varsity Cheerleading team won the Capitol Conference for the first time in VHSL history.
-The team also advanced to the 5A Regionals, which hadn't been done since 2013.
-In 2017, the team placed 2nd in the conference and 8th in 6A Regionals.
-In 2018, the team placed 1st in the conference and 6th in the 6A Regionals.

 In 2016, the girls' cross country team won the 5A State Championships at the Great Meadows course in The Plains, Virginia.
-The team had five members in the top 20.
-Placing 1st, 9th, 15th, 16th, and 18th.
 The overall team score was 53 points, 54 points ahead of second place Tuscarora High School (Virginia).

-State team championships and runner-up finishes
+State team championships

 Marshall has four team state championship titles, which are: